trussworks/trussels-guide/docs/trussels.md

 One way we practice inclusion: :lock:[sharing our pronouns in our Slack and Zoom display names](https://docs.google.com/document/d/1SpPbSjx7I7Ur9izRrLK-dGFIxYM9gYcx9sqyvLFWiBE/edit?usp=sharing).
 Be sure to include yours when you set up Slack and Zoom.

 ## Practice: :lock:[Insider Language](https://docs.google.com/document/d/1sLtcmu2120Z4vWXuv13A8ZGZ9KEyP6HrgtVsRDcJlkM/edit)
-Terms like “thought duking” and “Kayless” are added to the :lock:[Insider Language / Truss Glossary](https://docs.google.com/document/d/1sLtcmu2120Z4vWXuv13A8ZGZ9KEyP6HrgtVsRDcJlkM/edit) as we realize we have them.
-Here’s an example:
-> **Crab Claws: that weird thing people do with their hands during video chats**
-> Clapping is loud and awful when on a conference call, and so “clapping” silently is better.
-We picked up [crab claws](https://slate.com/technology/2018/05/u-s-digital-service-debuts-an-unofficial-star-wars-crab-logo-on-twitter.html) from Defense Digital Service (our former partner clients for our [MilMove](https://truss.works/blog/ive-been-moved) project).

 We use a handy slackbot called `/define`.
-You can use it to search for unfamiliar terms, TLAs (three letter acronyms), or even emojis.
+You can use it to search for unfamiliar terms, acronyms, or even emojis.
 You can use Define in any Slack channel, but if you want to test it out, type `/define` in a DM to yourself or to Slackbot and it will pull up a list of instructions for using the bot.
 If a term isn’t in `/define`, please ask someone to define it — and consider adding it once you know.

-You’ll also see some things mentioned in this intro (“Prac,” “decision records,” and the things beginning with a #) which will become clear later.

 ## Practice: [Distributed-first](https://guide.truss.works/docs/distributed)
 We are a distributed-first business.